GenieFramework/Genie.jl/README.md

 ---

-## Accessing databases with SeachLight models
+## Accessing databases with SearchLight models

-You can get the most out of Genie and develop high-class-kick-butt web apps by pairing it with its twin brother, SearchLight.
+You can get the most out of Genie and develop high-class-kick-butt web apps by pairing it with its twin brother, [SearchLight](https://github.com/essenciary/SearchLight.jl).
 SearchLight, a native Julia ORM, provides excellent support for working with relational databases.
 The Genie + SearchLight combo can be used to productively develop CRUD based apps (CRUD stands for Create-Read-Update-Delete and describes the data workflow in the apps).

 SearchLight represents the "M" part in Genie's MVC architecture.